 University of South Carolina Mission Statement*

-The primary mission of the University of South Carolina, a multi-campus public institution serving the entire state of South Carolina, is the education of the state's diverse citizens through teaching, research, creative activity, and service.
+The primary mission of the University of South Carolina, a multi-campus public institution serving the entire State of South Carolina, is the education of the state's diverse citizens through teaching, research and creative activity, and service.

 The University is committed to providing its students with the highest-quality education, including the knowledge, skills, and values necessary for success and responsible citizenship in a complex and changing world.
 A particular strength of the University of South Carolina is the excellence, breadth, and diversity of the institution's faculty.